-4.1.1 A written job description describing the major duties and responsibilities of the position, the qualifications required to perform those responsibilities, and the supervisory position to which the selected employee will report. will be prepared by the Personnel Committee, with input from the appropriate personnel.
+- 4.1.1 A written job description describing the major duties and responsibilities of the position, the qualifications required to perform those responsibilities, and the supervisory position to which the selected employee will report will be prepared by the appropriate personnel and/or the Senior Pastor/Head of Staff and reviewed by the Personnel Committee.
 Job descriptions will be signed by the supervisor, Senior Pastor/Head of Staff, and Chair of the Personnel Committee, and acknowledged in writing by the employee.
-A copy will be furnished to the new employee prior to joining the First Presbyterian Church staff.

-4.1.2 The job description will be used to determine/identify the qualifications required for a position.
+A copy will be furnished to the new employee prior to joining the First Presbyterian Church staff. - 4.1.3 The job description will be used to determine/identify the qualifications required for a position.
 Candidates will be interviewed either by the supervisor of the vacant position or by a panel of interviewers assembled for that purpose.
 Final selection will be made by the supervisor of the vacancy.
-All newly created positions at FPC must be approved by the Personnel Committee and the Session.

-4.1.3 Before employment is finalized, including those for Children's Corner Preschool, both the application and the background check must be reviewed by the Personnel Committee.

-4.1.4 Job descriptions will be reviewed and updated in even numbered years.
+All newly created positions at FPC must be approved by the Personnel Committee and the Session. - 4.1.4 Before employment is finalized, including those for Children's Corner Preschool, both the application and the background check must be reviewed by the Personnel Committee. - 4.1.5 Job descriptions will be reviewed and updated in even numbered years.